 - Whole30 - Make this creamy smothered pork steak recipe Whole30 compliant by using coconut cream in place of the heavy whipping cream.

-How to cook Pork Steak
+How to cook Pork Shoulder Steak

-Pan fried pork steak with garlic mushroom gravy is a quick and easy one pan dish that is sure to be added to your dinner rotation!
+Pork steak with garlic mushroom gravy is a quick and easy one pan dish that is sure to be added to your dinner rotation!
 We are starting by seasoning and pan frying the pork steaks in a cast iron pan then we are going to cook the veggies in the same pan and make the creamy gravy to smother those pork steaks in.

 1. Prep Ingredients